'Populist governments excel at constant signalling to their base'

 Politicisation is inevitable

 An early battleground typically emerges in institutional leadership.
-Populist forces have demonstrated a calculated strategy of embedding themselves in cultural institutions through strategic appointments.
+Populist forces have demonstrated a determined strategy of seeking to embed themselves in cultural institutions through strategic appointments.

 In Slovakia, this was manifested in the dismissal of directors at the Slovak National Theatre and National Gallery, with accusations of “progressive-liberal political activism” serving as justification.
-Similar patterns have played out across Europe, highlighting how voluntary departures from cultural leadership positions can inadvertently create opportunities for insidious entryism.
+Similar patterns have played out across Europe, and voluntary departures from cultural leadership positions can have long-lasting ripple effects.

 The UK under Boris Johnson and Liz Truss illustrated that no democracy is immune to such political intervention.
 While the current Labour government has pledged to end the politicisation of public appointments, even for them recent actions suggest old habits die hard.
 Kemi Badenoch, leader of the opposition Conservatives, talks of “progressive authoritarianism” – when small ‘l’ liberals are painted as an oppressive force, any vacancy created is seen a chance to tip the balance in the opposite direction.

 The mechanisms of control deployed by populist governments often follow a predictable pattern.
 Hungary’s decade-long centralisation of cultural institutions serves as a cautionary tale, while Poland’s former Law and Justice government actively intervened in museum exhibitions and cultural programming deemed contrary to “traditional values”.
-Meanwhile Sweden’s far-right Democrats are attempting to establish a ‘Cultural Canon’, a state-approved reading list which reinforces the country’s traditions.
+Meanwhile Sweden’s far-right Democrats are attempting to establish a ‘Cultural Canon’, effectively a state-approved reading list (particularly for use by migrants) which reinforces the country’s traditions.

 Places where all are welcome?